qetza/vsts-replacetokens-task/README.md

 [![Donate](images/donate.png)](https://www.paypal.me/grouchon/5)

 # Replace Tokens task
-Azure Pipelines extension that replace tokens in files with variable values.
+Azure Pipelines extension that replace tokens in **text** files with variable values.

 ## Usage
 If you are using the UI, add a new task, select **Replace Tokens** from the **Utility** category and configure it as needed: